 There are many such things you can do to foster employee engagement which doesn’t cost you much like hosting a small contest or organizing a movie marathon.

-You can also implement a pay-for-performance culture recognizing best performance among employees and also ensure that total rewards package is fair and competitive.
+You can also implement a pay-for-performance culture recognizing the best performance among employees and also ensure that the total rewards package is fair and competitive.